The Master Guide: Atlassian Data Center End of Life (EOL) 2029

 The "Cloud-First" era has officially evolved into the "Cloud-Only" mandate.
 In September 2025, Atlassian announced the final sunset for its Data Center (DC) products.
 For enterprises running Jira, Confluence, or Bitbucket on-premise, the countdown has begun.

 By March 28, 2029, the Data Center deployment as we know it will cease to exist.
-This master guide provides the exhaustive technical and strategic roadmap required to navigate this transition, mitigate risks, and optimize your eventual move to Atlassian Cloud.
+This guide provides the technical and strategic roadmap required to navigate this transition, mitigate risks, and plan your move to Atlassian Cloud.

 1. The Official Atlassian Data Center EOL Timeline